arman-rai/Writeups/Knowledge Base/Server Side/SQLi.md

 ### 2. UNION-based data exfiltration
 - Use `UNION SELECT` to merge attacker-selected rows.
 - Steps:
-    1. Determine column count using `ORDER BY` or `UNION SELECT NULL,...`.
+    1. Determine column count using `ORDER BY` or `UNION SELECT NULL...`.
     2. Find which columns accept strings.
     3. Inject:
         `' UNION SELECT username,password FROM users--`